Bsal13/Offensive-Security-Proving-Grounds-Boxes/Hetemit (Intermediate) Linux Box.md

 -  Typed curl -X post --data "code=os" to confirm if the application was running python as the nmap showed it was
 - Ran an os.system netcat command to from curl and received a reverse shell
 - Found a pythonapp.service was writable by our user
-- Modified the pythonapp.service to start a reverse shell as root and received a root shell
+- Modified the pythonapp.service to start a reverse shell as root
+- Restarted the service and received a root shell

 ## Improved skills